News and Statistics

 Almas Caviar

-Almas caviar stands as the rarest and most expensive caviar globally, sourced from the exceptionally rare Albino Beluga sturgeon.
-Priced at up to £20,000 per kilogram, Almas caviar epitomises luxury.
+Wild Caspian Sea Almas caviar is considered priceless if legally sourced.
+Harvested from endangered wild albino sturgeons in the Caspian Sea, its availability is severely limited due to strict international regulations, such as CITES, protecting the critically endangered species.
+Even farmed Almas caviar stands as the rarest and most expensive caviar globally, sourced from the exceptionally rare Albino Beluga sturgeon.
+Priced at up to €23,000 per kilogram, Almas caviar epitomises luxury.
 Its creamy, delicate taste and striking pale colour make it a preferred choice among the elite.
-Available solely through select retailers, Almas caviar is often presented in gold tins, accentuating its opulence.
+Available solely through select retailers, Almas caviar is often presented in golden tins, accentuating its opulence.

 Attributes of Almas Caviar